 Dr. Leslie Anne Fischer Cresswell, loving wife, mother, daughter, sister, and friend passed away from cancer on August 14, 2019.
 She was born with her twin sister Rachael in Longmont, Colorado, the daughters of Shelly Zumsteg and Anthony Fischer on January 10, 1988.
 On August 12, 2012 she was united in marriage to Caleb Cresswell at the top of Thunderhead Mountain in Steamboat Springs, Colorado.
 On February 21, 2019 she gave birth to a son, Corbet Cresswell.
 She graduated with honors from Monarch High School in 2006, received her Bachelor’s degree in Kinesiology and Health Promotion, Honors Program from the University of Wyoming in 2010, and completed her Doctorate in Physical Therapy from Regis University in 2013.
 She was an avid soccer player through high school and into college.
 She was also an accomplished flute player.

-To send flowers in memory of Leslie Anne Cresswell, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Leslie Anne Cresswell, please visit our Heartfelt Sympathies Store.

 Leslie’s first passion was helping and serving people, it was the reason she became a physical therapist.
 Growing up she was a part of several mission trips serving various communities in need.
 She was also a member of church choir and bell choir serving in worship for church services.
 In college, she met a wonderful community of Christian women and served as a small group leader through the Navigators, which was ultimately how she was introduced to Caleb.
 Then, after she finished her physical therapy degree she chose to work for the senior population, serving people as they aged.
 When she got her dog Mogul, she trained her as a therapy dog so she could go to work with her and see the participants.
 She also volunteered her time at Flatirons Community Church serving in the Children’s Ministry.